Here Are the 5 Best Neighborhoods in Portland, Oregon

 What do Beervana, Rip City, Stumptown, City of Churches, Little Beirut, and City of Roses have in common?
 They are all nicknames for the same place.
 That’s right – Portland, Oregon, has several monikers that allude to its diversity and uniqueness.
 You can only imagine how tricky picking the best neighborhoods in Portland can be given the sheer number of distinct, picturesque communities that are part of the only directly elected metropolitan planning organization in the US.
 Luckily, we’re here to help with your search.

-If you had an idea to go through Portland’s districts one by one, keep in mind that this place has as many as 95 official neighborhoods, and each one of them has its association.
-So it might take some time to research them all.
+If you had an idea to go through Portland’s districts one by one, keep in mind that this big city has as many as 95 official neighborhoods, and each one of them has its association.
+So it might take some time to research them all and pick the best time of the year to move.
 For that reason, we decided to ease your relocation and offer you a selection of several communities that stand out according to our criteria.
-We considered their location, housing prices, education and job opportunities, safety, etc. So if you are moving to Portland, you’re in the right place.
+We considered their location, housing prices, education, and job opportunities, safety, etc. So if you are moving to Portland, you’re in the right place.

 Welcome to PDX

 As the capital of Oregon, with around 2.5 million residents in its metropolitan area, the so-called Beervana is the largest and most populous place in the state.
-It is also known as a very environmentally conscious and progressive city, with public park areas that cover more than 10,000 acres.
+It is also known as a very environmentally conscious and progressive city, with public park areas that cover more than 10,000 acres meaning it is a great spot for those relocating with dogs.
 Although it has many nicknames, the City of Roses is the one that stood the test of time.
 For more than a century, it has been used to describe the climate of this region with warm and dry summers and rainy winters, ideal for growing roses.

 How to Choose Among the Best Neighborhoods in Portland